 We often hear investors say something like the following: “I own stocks for growth and bonds for income.”
 But in practice, of course, that is not how it really works.
-Investors hold portfolios for total return, but invest across asset classes for diversification.
-Diversification is still one of the most fascinating ideas of financial economics: a portfolio can have the same risk but higher total return, simply by investing in different markets.
-It is a free lunch.
+Investors hold portfolios for total return but invest across asset classes for diversification.
+Diversification is still one of the most fascinating ideas of financial economics: one portfolio can have the same risk but higher total return than another simply by investing in different markets.

 This basic principle should guide decisions about an issue many investors are struggling with today: the appropriate amount of bond duration in an environment of rising interest rates.
-The U.S. recovery is on more stable footing, and the Federal Reserve looks to be gradually turning its attention away from pushing rates down and toward managing the monetary exit process.
-We therefore expect that yields will move higher over the next few years.
-For bonds themselves, the implications of this are straightforward: higher rates reduce prices and erode total returns.
-But what do rising rates mean in a portfolio context?
+For bonds themselves, the implications of rising interest rates are straightforward: higher rates reduce prices and erode total returns.* But what do rising rates mean in a portfolio context?
 What is the right amount of duration in a world with lower expected bond returns?

 The answer, it turns out, relates to diversification.
-Since 1992, longer-term Treasury securities (7- to 10-year maturity) have delivered an annualized total return of 7.2%.
-Because of rising rates, we expect total returns for longer-term Treasuries to fall to around zero for the next 1-2 years.
-You can think of this as a downward shift in the distribution of returns—instead of a midpoint of 7.2%, the midpoint falls to zero (Exhibit 1 below).
+Since 1992, longer term Treasury securities (7- to 10-year maturity) have delivered an annualized total return of 7.2% (Barclays).
+Because of rising rates, we expect total returns for longer term Treasuries to fall to around zero for the next 1–2 years.
+You can think of this as a downward shift in the distribution of returns — instead of a midpoint of 7.2%, the midpoint falls to zero (Exhibit 1).
 But the critical point to remember is that, in this example, only the midpoint is changing.
-Other aspects of Treasury returns—like their volatility and, most importantly, their correlations with other asset returns—need not change just because rates are rising.
-This means that Treasuries can still have diversification value—they can enhance portfolios’ risk-adjusted returns—even as rates rise.
+Other aspects of Treasury returns — like their volatility and, most importantly, their correlations with other asset returns — need not change just because rates are rising.
+This means that Treasuries can still have diversification value — they can enhance portfolios’ risk-adjusted returns — even as rates rise.

-Consider a simple example in which an investor can only purchase two assets: an S&P 500 index and Treasuries with 7-10 years remaining maturity.
+Consider a simple example in which an investor can only purchase two assets: an S&P 500 Index and Treasuries with 7–10 years remaining maturity.
 What is the combination of these two assets that maximizes risk-adjusted returns?
-Basic portfolio theory tells us that we need to look at the distributions of the two assets—their returns, volatilities and correlation.
-Based on historical data (shown in the table below), we would have maximized risk-adjusted returns by investing 21% of the portfolio in the S&P 500 index and 79% of the portfolio in Treasuries.
-The portfolio would have had an annualized return of 7.5% and volatility of 5.4%—lower volatility than Treasuries with higher returns.
+Basic portfolio theory tells us that we need to look at the distributions of the two assets — their returns, volatilities and correlation.
+Since 1992 (shown in Exhibit 2), we would have maximized risk-adjusted returns by investing 21% of the portfolio in the S&P 500 Index and 79% of the portfolio in Treasuries.
+The portfolio would have had an annualized return of 7.5% and volatility of 5.4% — lower volatility than Treasuries with higher returns.
 Today a portfolio like this would have a duration of 6.2 years (calculated as the 79% Treasury share times its 7.78 year duration).

 Diversification does not assure a profit or protect against loss.